The dofile

 If you notice unexpected behavior from your program, it could be due to many factors, such as overwriting global variables.
 If a file includes a function that modifies a global variable, it can lead to conflicts in your primary script.
 Keep an eye on variable scope and encapsulation to avoid such issues.

-Recap of dofile
+Recap of `dofile` Functionality

-command is an essential tool for executing Lua scripts from files, promoting modularity and reusability in your code.
+The `lua dofile` command is an essential tool for executing Lua scripts from files, promoting modularity and reusability in your code.
 By understanding its features, syntax, and practical uses, you can significantly enhance the organization of your Lua projects.

 Encouragement to Experiment

-in your Lua scripts.
+Don’t hesitate to explore the possibilities of using `dofile` in your Lua scripts.
 Experimentation is key to learning and mastering the nuances of the language.
-Begin by breaking down your code into smaller, manageable pieces and evolve your projects into more organized scripts using dofile
+Begin by breaking down your code into smaller, manageable pieces and evolve your projects into more organized scripts using `dofile`.

 Additional Resources